Dolorama Weg: The Hut-To-Hut Trek for Beginners in the Dolomites

 Quick personal advice

-Free cancellation up to two weeks in advance
+Free cancellation up to eight weeks in advance

 Trekking experts per destination

-Never done a hut tour before and not sure where to start?
+Never tried a hut tour before and not sure where to start?
 Then consider the Dolorama Weg, an exciting hut-to-hut trek in Italian South Tyrol suitable for any hiker.
 Far away from civilization, you will find large alpine meadows, well-marked forest and hiking trails and beautiful views.
 Put on your shoes, because we're taking you to the Dolorama Weg!

 Hiking while surrounded by impressive panoramas and mountain formations is exactly what is planned when you embark on the Dolorama Trail.
 In the shadow of Dolomite classics like the Alta Via 1 and the Alta Via 2 you will find a hut-to-hut trek that retains its captivating charm while offering an easier adventure.
 Andiamo!

-What and where is the Dolorama Weg?
+What and Where is the Dolorama Weg?

 That Italy has much to offer in terms of hut-to-hut hiking is no secret.
 Hikers know the hiking paradise in the Dolomites well.
 Besides the wildly popular Alta Via 1 and Alta Via 2, there is of course more to experience in northern Italy.
 The Dolorama Weg is a hike that winds through the panoramic landscape of the Dolomites, taking you past spectacular views and multiple mountain formations.

 The Dolorama Trail is a 61-kilometer (37.9 miles) hike with an altitude difference of 2.356 meters (7.729 feet).
-The hike is divided into 4 stages and you will walk an average of 6 hours per day.
+The hike is divided into 4 stages and you will walk about 6 hours per day.
 Some days you will be on the road longer than others.
 Along the way are many resting and viewing points to enjoy the scenery, so you have plenty of time to take in the panoramic views.
 This also explains the name of the hike: Dolomites + panorama = Dolorama!

 The hike starts at the Rodenecker-Lüsner Alm and continues via the Peitlerkofel, which lies at the foot of the Geisler Group, over the Raciesa, and finally ends in Lajen.
 During this hike, you walk along a well-marked path on comfortable forest and hiking trails.
 Unlike, for example, a technical hike like the Palaronda Trek, this is a hike suitable for hikers of different levels.